 The first wartime publications concerned Poland.
 On the 25th of June, a digest from the foreign press was published on the state of Jews in Polish ghettos.
 In the following two days, Pravda published several articles detailing the conditions in the Warsaw ghetto.
 On June 27th, Sovetskaya Sibir’ reported about Jews in ghettos in both Warsaw and Lodz, and also about the burning of Jews during prayers at a synagogue in Dabrowa Gornicza.
 On the 29th of June, Shaul Gurfinkel reported about the Polish ghettos in the same paper.
 On August 4th, Vechernyaya Moskva reported the difficult situation of Jews in Poland and in particular the execution of 1,500 of them in Kholm.
 On 13 August, Literaturnaya Gazeta recounted the shooting of 500 Jews in Ostrow-Mazowiecka and 100 Poles and Jews in nearby Kalushin.
 On 27 August 1941, Pravda reported that Hitler’s troops burned 300 Jews to death in a synagogue in Bialystok.
 The intensity of these reports in the USSR is especially impressive in the context of Western publications about the extermination of Jews in Poland.
 As Dariusz Stola writes, London first learned of the shootings at the end of August 1941 and, even then, this information was limited to the town of Czyzew, near Lomz.

 Newspapers also reported on the Holocaust in former Romanian territories that had been incorporated into the Moldavian SSR and later returned to Romania.
 On August 12th, Pravda reported that in Balti, German and Romanian soldiers “shot nearly 200 elderly Jewish women”.
-On October 4th, Krasny Flot reported that during military action in the village of Krokmaz, all the Jews had been shot.
+On October 4th, Krasnyj Flot reported that during military action in the village of Krokmaz, all the Jews had been shot.
 On 29 November, TASS reported that, according to refugees in Turkey, 90,000 Jews had been tortured and killed in Romania since the start of the war, and a further 100,000 were deported to the left bank of the Dniester, in the governorate of Transnistria.

 On 9-10 August, Sovinformburo reported that, according to eyewitnesses fleeing across the front, a prison camp had been created near Minsk for refugees caught on the roads.
 They were starving and were shot in batches.
 On 21 July, a group of forty-five Jews were forced to dig pits and were afterward bound and thrown into them.
 The Belarussians in the camp were ordered to bury the Jews alive, and when they flatly refused, the fascists shot both the Belarussians and the Jews.
 On August 11th, Pravda published a story about the occupation regime in Minsk that described the liquidation of Jews in one region of the city.
-Apparently, under the influence of publications about Minsk, Izvestia correspondent Moicej Genkin wrote that Jews across all the occupied Soviet territories were enduring severe torture and then being forced to dig their own graves, in which they would then be buried alive.
+Apparently, under the influence of publications about Minsk, Izvestiya correspondent Moicej Genkin wrote that Jews across all the occupied Soviet territories were enduring severe torture and then being forced to dig their own graves, in which they would then be buried alive.